Heather Jansch

 Heather Jansch (born Heather Rosemary Sewell) was a British sculptor notable for making life-sized sculptures of horses from driftwood.
 Jansch reported that she struggled in her youth academically, but had a passion for drawing and writing.
 She attended Walthamstow Technical College for her Foundation year and from there gained a place at Goldsmith's.
 This proved a great disappointment, as figurative art was greatly derided there at the time.
 She left after the first year.

 While at Walthamstow, in 1967, she had met the musician Roy Harper.
-It was Harper who introduced her to the already renowned guitarist Bert Jansch, whom she later married.
-They had a son, Kieron, now a film-maker, in 1971.
+It was Harper who introduced her to the already renowned guitarist Bert Jansch, whom she married in 1968.
+They had a son, Kieron, now a filmmaker, in 1971.
 They separated in 1974 and divorced some years later.